-In traditional senses the order parameters of the SPP systems have phase transition with respect to the noise and the population density \cite{Vicsek1995,Czirak1999} which uses an assumption that these systems will keep in order after a certain time providing the noise is small and population density is high.
-However, we notice that Theorems \ref{result_org_1} and \ref{result_org_3} hold for any $\eta>0$ (providing (\ref{theo2_org_00}) holds under periodic boundary conditions) and $n\geq 2$, so for any noise intensity and population density, the order of the SPP systems can be broken when the time grows large.
-Additionally, by Theorems \ref{result_1}, \ref{result_3} and the following Theorem \ref{relt_assmp} the SPP systems will switch between ordered and disordered states infinite times for any size of noise and population density.
-Thus, our results indicate the order parameter does not exhibit the simple phase transition described in \cite{Vicsek1995,Czirak1999}.
-Combined our previous work\cite{Chen2014}, it is suggested that the time interval between ordered and disordered states may exhibit phase transition concerning the noise and population density.
-Also, our results provide a mathematical proof to the phenomenon that randomness can make the nonequilibrium systems exhibiting anomalously giant fluctuations, which has been observed in many actual systems such as glassy systems, granular packings, active colloids, etc\cite{Tsimring2014,Keizer1987}.
+In the traditional sense, the order parameter of the SPP system has a phase transition with respect to noise and population density \cite{Vicsek1995,Czirak1999}; this requires an assumption that these systems will maintain order after a certain time, provided the noise is small and the population density is high.
+We would like to point out, however, that Theorems \ref{result_org_1} and \ref{result_org_3} hold for any $\eta>0$ (providing (\ref{theo2_org_00}) holds under periodic boundary conditions), and $n\geq 2$, so for any noise intensity and population density, the order of the SPP system can be broken after a sufficient amount of time.
+Additionally, according to Theorems \ref{result_1}, \ref{result_3}, and the following Theorem \ref{relt_assmp}, the SPP system will switch between ordered and disordered states an infinite number of times for any noise amplitude and population density.
+Thus, our results indicate that the order parameter does not exhibit the simple phase transition described in the literature \cite{Vicsek1995,Czirak1999}.
+Combining the results of our previous work \cite{Chen2014}, this allows us to deduce that the time interval between ordered and disordered states may exhibit a phase transition concerning noise and population density.
+Our results also provide mathematical proof of the observation that randomness can make non-equilibrium systems exhibit anomalously large fluctuations, which is true of many real-world systems such as glassy systems, granular packings, and active colloids \cite{Tsimring2014,Keizer1987}.

-The following theorem provides how noise affects the connectivity similar to Theorem \ref{result_2}. \begin{thm} For protocol II (or system I with $\eta>\frac{\pi}{2}-\frac{\pi}{n}$), if $L>2r_{\max}$ then $\{G(t)\}_{t=0}^{\infty}$ is not uniformly jointly weakly connected with probability $1$. \end{thm} The proof of this Theorem is put in Appendix.
+Similar to Theorem \ref{result_2}, we provide a theorem on how noise affects the connectivity under periodic boundary conditions. \begin{thm} Assume (A2) holds.
+For System II (or System I with $\eta>\frac{\pi}{2}-\frac{\pi}{n}$), if $L>2r_{\max}$ then $\{G(t)\}_{t=0}^{\infty}$ is not uniformly jointly weakly connected with probability $1$. \end{thm} The proof of this Theorem is put in Appendix \ref{App_result_4}.